jack-sneddon/backup-butler/docs/specifications.md

 Validation progresses from lightweight to thorough checks, balancing performance against accuracy:

 Configuration will define what level to go for, but it will check the lower levels first.
-If they pass, it will escallate to the next level until it reaches what was defined in configuration.
+If they pass, it will /onlate to the next level until it reaches what was defined in configuration.

 Quick:
 - Metadata comparison only (size, mtime)